 The key is starting.
 And the earlier the better – the longer you wait to build a diverse workforce and inclusive culture, the harder it will be in the future.

-To help companies get started today, I’m excited to share over 50 of the ways you can invest in diversity and inclusion.
+To help companies get started today, I’m excited to share over 50 of the ways you can foster diversity and inclusion.
 Understandably, every team worries about headcount, budget, and bandwidth, but diversity and inclusion should – and more importantly, can – be a priority in resource-strapped companies.

 So much of what it takes to cultivate a diverse and inclusive workplace is about approaching tasks every company has to do anyway, but in much more a thoughtful and deliberate way.
 Here's what we've done, and you can too: